heamanthsop/parlant/README.md

     asyncio.run(main())
 ```

-**That's it!** Your agent is running with guaranteed rule-following behavior.
+**That's it!** Your agent is running with ensured rule-following behavior.

 ## 🎬 See It In Action